-Adidas Climachill: We open with an epic wide-angle of our Footballer running in a desert field.
-The ground is mostly dirt, with patches of grass dappled in sparse amounts.
+We open with an epic wide-angle of our Footballer running in a desert field.
+The ground is mostly dirt, however there are patches of grass dappled sparsely about.

-An array of mountains in the background behind the heavy sheet of haze.
-The sun is low, and very warm, the lighting stylized at god hour.
+Further off in the distance, an array of mountains shimmers behind a heavy sheet of haze.
+The sun is low and very warm, and the lighting is therefore stylised at god hour.

-Cut to a closeup of the ground – steam and condensation pouring off, inspiring thoughts of extreme heat.
+As a result, we cut to a closeup of the ground.
+Steam and condensation rise up off it, inspiring intense imagery of extreme heat.

-The swarm plummets towards camera as we examine the discs in a macro shot, showing the icy cool mist pouring off the shapes as the shaky camera tracks with them.
+Soon a dark swarm plummets towards camera and we examine the discs in a macro shot.
+Displaying the icy cool mist pouring off the shapes, the camera shakily tracks with them.

-We follow the discs out of frame and cut behind the swarm into a medium shot, following the footballer from behind as the discs travel quickly towards him.
+We follow the discs out of frame and cut behind the swarm into a medium shot, following the footballer from behind as the discs shoot towards him.

-We catch up with the Titanium swarm as it descends upon the player as we study its formation in a medium shot along his skin for a moment, again matching the stitch design of the Climachill shirt and marvel how the fibers have surrounded the player like a tornado as the camera orbits around, again punctuating the moment.
+Presently we catch up with the Titanium swarm, as it descends upon the player.
+As we study its formation, we marvel at how the fibers have surrounded the player like a tornado.
+Smoothly the camera orbits around, again punctuating the moment.

-We quickly dip under the surface as the fibers stitch together in another macro study looking upwards, the cooling elements breaking off and releasing vapors into the lens as the shallow depth of field creates an expanse of optical aberrations.
+However, we don’t see the swarm for long.
+Instead, we quickly dip under the surface as the fibers stitch together in another macro study, creating the Adidas Climachill material.
+Looking upwards, the cooling elements break off and release vapours into the lens as the shallow depth of field creates an expanse of optical aberrations.

-The player, now cooled and optimized for performance, smashes his final shot in an epic high-speed moment as the camera orbits around him, the frame bathed in lens flares as the player is releasing a dizzying array of steam and cooling vapors, impervious to the hot sun.
+Now cooled and optimised for performance, the player smashes his final shot in an epic high-speed moment and the camera orbits around him.
+As a result the frame is bathed in lens flares as a dizzying array of steam and cooling vapours arises from the player.
+Thanks to this, He is impervious to the hot sun.